-1.4.3.2 Senate Retroactive Withdrawal Appeals Committee (SRWAC) (US: 12/8/97)

-- A. The SRWAC shall consist of four members of the University Faculty and one student, plus a sufficient number of alternates, named by the Senate Council.
-A representative of the Associate VP for Employment Equity, and a representative from the Assistant Dean of Students directing the Disability Resource Center, will serve as ex officio nonvoting members of the Committee - B. The Committee shall decide all student requests for retroactive withdrawals as provided by Rule V 5.1.8.5.

-1.4.3.3 Senate Academic Advising Committee (SAcAC) (US 4/10/00)

-The SAcAC shall consist of three elected faculty members from the University Senate who are currently advising students; three students (two student senators and one student at large) to be selected by the Senate Council upon the recommendation of the President of the Student

-Government Association; three professional advisors, selected by a process adopted by the UK Advisors Network and the Senate Council; and one ex-officio member: the Associate Provost for Undergraduate Education.

-The committee shall:

-- A. Regularly review the effectiveness and accountability of academic advising throughout the University - B. Set standards for the quality of academic advising - C. Make recommendations to the Senate Council regarding academic advising - D. Advise the Senate Council about all recommendations or proposals to the University Senate regarding academic advising (4/10/00)
+1.4.3.2 Senate Retroactive Withdrawal Appeals Committee (SRWAC) (US: 12/8/97) A. The Committee SRWAC shall consist of four members of the University fFaculty and one student, plus a sufficient number of alternates, named by the Senate Council.
+A representative of the Associate Vice-President for Administration, Equal Opportunity Office Associate VP for Employment Equity, and a representative from the Assistant Dean of Students directing the Disabilityies Resource Center, will serve as ex officio nonvoting members of the Committee B. The Committee shall decide all student requests for retroactive withdrawals as provided by Rule V - 5.1.8.5.
+1.4.3.3 Senate Academic Advising Committee (SAcAC) (US 4/10/00) The committee SACAC shall consist of no more than three elected faculty members from the University Senate who are currently advising students; three students (two student senators and one student at large) to be selected by the Senate Council upon the recommendation of the President of the Student Government Association; three professional advisors, determined selected by a process adopted by the UK Advisors Network and the Senate Council; and one ex-officio member: the Associate Provost for Undergraduate Education.
+The committee shall: A. Regularly review the effectiveness and accountability of academic advising throughout the University B. \\\\\Set standards for the quality of academic advising C. \\\\\Make recommendations to the Senate Council regarding academic advising D. Advise the Senate Council about all recommendations or proposals to the University Senate regarding academic advising (4/10/00)